3 Replication

 On the other hand, these large-scale replication studies have substantial limitations as well.
 With relatively few exceptions, the studies chosen for replication used short, computerized tasks that mostly would fall into the categories of social and cognitive psychology.
 Further, and perhaps most troubling from the perspective of theory development, they tell us only whether a particular experimental effect can be replicated.
 They tell us much less about whether the construct that the effect was meant to operationalize is in fact real!
 We’ll return to the difficult issue of how replication and theory construction relate to one another in the final section of this chapter.

 Some have called the narrative that emerges from the sum of these metascience studies the “replication crisis.”
 We think of it as a major tempering of expectations with respect to the published literature.
 Your naive expectation might reasonably be that you could read a typical journal article, select an experiment from it, and replicate that experiment in your own research.
-The upshot of this literature is, unfortunately, if you try selecting and replicating an exeriment, you might well be disappointed by the result.
+The upshot of this literature is, unfortunately, if you try selecting and replicating an experiment, you might well be disappointed by the result.

 Consequences for the study, consequences for the person